-- County Commissioners shall sign the commitment instrument. - 4.
-Recording.
+- 4. Recording.
 The petitioner shall record the commitment instrument in the County Recorder's office within thirty (30) days of the approval of the PUD District Ordinance and Concept Plan.
 The petitioner shall deliver a copy of the recorded commitment instrument to the Planning and Building Development before filing a Preliminary Development Plan petition. - 5.
 Modification or Termination.
 A commitment or conditions of approval made under this section may be modified or terminated only by a decision of the County Commissioners at a public hearing. - 6.
 Enforcement.
 The County may enforce any commitment or condition of approval as if the commitment were a standard of the Hendricks County Zoning Ordinance.